 How Estate Sales Work

-Maybe you are moving.
-To a smaller home, a bigger one, or even out of state.
-You might be re-locating a parent or grandparent to an independent living or assisted living facility.
-Perhaps you have inherited a home full of stuff or maybe even a loved one has recently passed away.
-Whatever the case may be, you should know how an estate sale works.
+Maybe you are moving to a smaller home, a bigger one, or even out of state.
+You might be re-locating a parent or grandparent to an independent living or assisted living facility or perhaps you have inherited a full home.
+Whatever the case may be, it is important to understand the estate sale process and how they work.
 By arming yourself with the right knowledge and calling upon the experts, you can ensure the job gets done right.
-This blog is putting you in the right place to take the next steps.
+The information in this blog will put you in the right place to take the next steps.

 An estate sale is a full home liquidation that occurs within the home rather than in the garage or driveway.
 This means that everything, and we mean everything in the home is for sale.
-From general items like clothing, non-expired food, furniture, and vehicles to large collections, jewelry, luxury items, and high end antiques.
+From general items like clothing, cleaning supplies, furniture, and vehicles to large collections, jewelry, luxury items, and high end antiques.
 You name it, we can sell it!